-When financial instruments have quoted prices in an active market, the public quoted price in the active market is used as the fair value.
+When financial instruments have quoted prices in an active market, the public quoted price in the active market is used as fair value.
 The prices announced by the major exchanges and the over-the-counter center for central government bonds that are judged to be popular issues, all serve as the basis for the fair value of listed

 (OTC) equity instruments and debt instruments with quoted prices in active markets.

-If the quoted prices of financial instruments can be obtained timely and regularly from exchanges, brokers, underwriters, industry associations, pricing service agencies, or regulatory authorities, and if these prices represent actual and regularly occurring fair market transactions, then the financial instrument has a quoted price in an active market.
-If the aforementioned conditions are not met, then the market is considered inactive.
+A financial instrument is considered to have a quoted price in an active market, if the quoted prices of financial instruments can be obtained timely and regularly from exchanges, brokers, underwriters, industry associations, pricing service agencies, or regulatory authorities, and if these prices represent actual and regularly occurring fair market transactions.
+If the aforementioned conditions are not met, the market is considered inactive.
 Generally, a wide bid-ask spread, a significant increase in the bid-ask spread, or very low trading volume are all indicators of an inactive market.

-The fair value of financial instruments held by the Company that are traded in active markets is presented by category and attribute as follows:
+The fair value of financial instruments held by the Consolidated Company that are traded in active markets is presented by category and attribute as follows: